-- Focus on the moment that changed the protagonist.
+- Focus on the moment or realization that changed the narrator.

 - Start far into the story.